What is occupational therapy?

 When there is dysfunction in the muscles of the pelvic floor, it can lead to issues such as urinary incontinence & leakage, fecal incontinence, constipation, challenges with sexuality, and pain.
 All of these can impact your physical, social, and psychological well-being.
 There is evidence that living with PFD is a risk factor for postpartum depression or anxiety, so it’s important to address the WHOLE you.

-Megan will work with you to increase the strength of your pelvic floor from the comfort of your own home, so that you can improve functioning and feel better about yourself!
+Megan will work with you to increase the strength of your pelvic floor from the comfort of your own home or office, so that you can improve functioning and feel better about yourself!

 Perinatal or Postpartum OT